 3) Please do not send publication history of the author.

-4) Submit anytime between July 1 and October 15, 2024.
+4) Submit anytime between July 1 and October 15, 2025.

 5) The entry fee is USD 25, and all proceeds go to fund the award.

-6) Results will be posted to the University of Louisville's website in January 2025.
+6) Results will be posted to the University of Louisville's website in January 2026.
 Finalists and winners will be notified via email.

 7) Previous first place winners may not enter for three years after winning.
 Second place winners and finalists have no restrictions.

 8) Faculty and employees of the University of Louisville may not enter the contest.
-University of Louisville alumni, former students, and former employees must wait a minimum of three years from their date of separation to be eligible for the Prize.
+University of Louisville alumni, current students, and former employees must wait a minimum of three years from their date of separation to be eligible for the Prize.

 9) The judges reserve the right to withhold the award if no entry is deemed worthy.